9 Things You'd Better Know Before Traveling to Thailand

-I always put this in the first place when I am asked to say something about Thailand.
+I always put this in first place when I am asked to say something about Thailand.
 The king and his royal family are admired by Thai people – you'll quickly find that there are photos of the King everywhere as soon as you arrive in this country.
-Thais regard their king as the symbol righteousness, and even as a father figure.
-So, don't make any jokes about their king and his family, especially after Thais lost their beloved King Bhumibol Adulyadej in October, 2016.
+Thais regard their king as the symbol of righteousness, and even as a father figure.
+So, don't make any jokes about their king and his family, especially after Thais lost their beloved King Bhumibol Adulyadej in October 2016.
 Otherwise, you will get stares and frowns.

 You can't make any jokes about royalty when traveling in Thailand.

 2. When in Thailand, do as the Thais do.

 The majority of Thais are Buddhists, so there're some special polite customs you need to follow.
 For example, women are not allowed to touch any Buddhist monks; everyone should wear properly in public areas and remove their shoes before entering the temples… More importantly, you are forbidden to touch another's head, since the head is considered the resting place of one's soul and commands the highest respect.
 Conversely, the feet are considered dirty, and you can't point your feet at the images of the Buddha.